 Preparing the muffin pan: you can butter or spray (use baking spray) the pan or line them with paper cups (also called paper muffin liners or cupcake liners that are available online).
 With the second option, there is less mess removing the muffins from the pan and less washing up.
 But you don't get a crust on the sides and bottom.

 When are they done?
 Zucchini adds moisture to these, so insert a tester and consider that.
 But you should not have any wet dough clinging to it.
-If you divide the batter as equally as possible, the muffins will bake more evenly.
+If you divide the batter equally, the muffins will bake more evenly.

 Kitchen notes